 Prospective Transfer Student FAQ

-Not necessarily.
-Students are able to select any major when they apply for admissions at UMBC, however, only students who have passed the Gateway and adhered to the specific repeat policy for their respective major will be eligible for full admittance in the Computer Science and Engineering programs.
+Students are able to select any major when they apply for admission at UMBC.
+However, only students who have passed the Gateway and adhered to the repeat policy will be eligible to progress in the major and move on to upper-level major coursework in the Computer Science and Engineering programs.
 All Computer Science and Engineering students are admitted as Pre-Major- Pre-Chemical Engineering, Pre-Mechanical Engineering, Pre-Computer Engineering, or Pre-Computer Science.
-Transfer students will be evaluated for eligibility by the College of Engineering and Information Technology.
+Transfer students will be evaluated for eligibility by the College of Engineering and Information Technology, and will receive a notice in their University admissions letter and a follow-up email to their UMBC Gmail account if they are not eligible for their intended program.
 Please select the major below to see the Gateway and course repeat requirements.

 Chemical Engineering